tungntdev/kooby-api-template/README.md

-# kooby-api-template
+# kooby-template
-A working example template using Kooby to build backend with JWT supported by default
+Just a great Jooby example project in Kotlin